Appearance

 cargo lambda invoke http-lambda --data-example apigw-request

-After the first download, these examples are cached in your home directory, under .cargo/lambda/invoke-fixtures
+After the first download, these examples are cached (in your system's user-local cache) in your home directory, under cargo-lambda/invoke-fixtures

 .